jmigpin/editor/README.md

 - `XdgOpenDir`: calls xdg-open to open the active-row directory with the preferred external application (ex: a filemanager)
 - `Exit`: exits the program

-Note: Some row commands work from the layout toolbar because they act on the current active row (ex: Find, Replace).

 #### Row toolbar commands

+These commands run on a row toolbar, or on the top toolbar with the active-row.

 - `Save`: save file
 - `Reload`: reload content